 - 1 cup sugar

-- juice of one grapefruit and the peel of it also
+- juice of one grapefruit

-- handful of sage leaves
+- 2 teaspoon sage leaves

 For the cocktail

-- 1/4 cup grapefruit simple syrup
+- ½ cup grapefruit simple syrup

-- 1/2 cup gin
+- 1 cup gin

 - Soda water or even better grapefruit italian soda or grapefruit flavored soda water